felixcheruiyot/exp-datamining/README.md

-# exp-datamining
+# python-datamining-experiments

-My walkthrough in data mining and python
+My walkthrough in data mining using python

 This repo contains my Experiments in:
 - Recommendation algorithims